Integrating an underwater treadmill into your veterinary practice

 Adding an underwater treadmill to our own rehabilitation arsenal took hard work, but with encouragement and constant support from our doctors, our highly motivated assistants happily put in the many hours required to learn the ins and outs of this new tool.
 At this point, we have successfully implemented the treadmill into our integrative practice and continue to explore the ways in which it can help our patients.

 The treadmill has already proven itself to be a highly modifiable hydrotherapy option for a variety of canine conditions we see at our clinic.
-With its customizable features (side sidebar on page 36), it can easily be used for dogs of different sizes, ages and abilities.
+With its customizable features (see below), it can easily be used for dogs of different sizes, ages and abilities.
 The challenge was for our doctors and assistants to become as familiar as possible with the treadmill in order to maximize its potential.

 The treadmill we use (the Oasis) is a complex device, completely customizable for each patient.